DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 ## Week 11

 ### Monday, November 9
-- Deponent verbs
 - Indirect statement
+- Infinitives
+- **Morphology and Vocabulary (to be completed before class)**: Review the formation of different forms of the [infinitive](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/infinitives/#infinitives) as well as the [nouns and adjectives](https://lingualatina.github.io/textbook/vocabulary/06-indirect-statement) in the vocabulary list for module 6.
-- **Homework (due before class)**: Review [indirect statement](https://lingualatina.github.io/textbook/presentation/06-indirect-statement/).
-Please also read the section on [deponent verbs](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#deponent-verbs).
+- **Reading (to be completed before class)**: Review the section on [indirect statement](https://lingualatina.github.io/textbook/presentation/06-indirect-statement/) in our textbook.
+- **Practice (to be completed before class)**: Complete the following exercises on [present](https://lingualatina.github.io/textbook/exercises/04-verbal-nouns-and-adjectives/#present-infinitives) and [perfect](https://lingualatina.github.io/textbook/exercises/04-verbal-nouns-and-adjectives/#perfect-infinitives) infinitive in our textbook.

 ### Wednesday, November 11
 - Personal pronouns and reflexives
-- **Assessment (due before class)**: Study for quiz #4 on the vocabulary for Modules [5](https://lingualatina.github.io/textbook/vocabulary/05-questions/) and [6](https://lingualatina.github.io/textbook/vocabulary/06-indirect-statement/).
+- Deponent verbs
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the declension of the [first and second-person personal](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/#personal) and the [third-person reflexive](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/#3rd-person-himself-herself-itself-themselves) as well as the [prepositions and adverbs](https://lingualatina.github.io/textbook/vocabulary/06-indirect-statement/#prepositions) in the vocabulary list for module 6.
-- **Homework (due before class)**: Read the section on [personal pronouns](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#personal-pronouns) and [reflexive pronouns](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#reflexive-pronouns) and familiarize yourself with their morphology.
+- **Reading(due before class)**: Read the sections on [personal](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#personal-pronouns) and [reflexive pronouns](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#reflexive-pronouns) as well as [deponent verbs](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#deponent-verbs).
+- **Practice (to be completed before class)**: Complete the following exercises on [personal and reflexive pronouns](https://lingualatina.github.io/textbook/exercises/09-pron-dep-irreg/) in our textbook.
+Additionally, have a look at the [verbs](https://lingualatina.github.io/textbook/vocabulary/08-09-miscellany/#temporal-clauses-pronouns-deponent-and-irregular-verbs---vocabulary) in the vocabulary list for Module 7 and try to identify the deponent verbs as well as their conjugation.

 ### Friday, November 13
 - Temporal clauses
-- Pluperfect active and passive indicative
+- Pluperfect indicative
+- **Assessment (due before class)**: [Vocabulary Quiz #4 due]
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the formation of the [pluperfect indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/pluperfect-and-future-perfect/#the-pluperfect-tense) as well as the [conjunctions and adverbs](https://lingualatina.github.io/textbook/vocabulary/08-09-miscellany/#conjunctions-and-adverbs) from Module 7.
-- **Homework (due before class)**: Read the section on [temporal clauses](https://lingualatina.github.io/textbook/presentation/08-temporal-clauses/#temporal-clauses) and familiarize yourself with the morphology of the [pluperfect indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/pluperfect-and-future-perfect/#the-pluperfect-tense).
+- **Reading (to be completed before class)**: Read the sections on the [pluperfect indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/pluperfect-and-future-perfect/#the-pluperfect-tense) and [dependent](https://lingualatina.github.io/textbook/presentation/08-temporal-clauses/#dependent-clauses) and [temporal clauses](https://lingualatina.github.io/textbook/presentation/08-temporal-clauses/#temporal-clauses) in our textbook.
+- **Practice (to be completed before class)**: Complete synopses on the verbs audio and hortor in advance of class.

 [Back to top.](#top)